menu

 Overview

 Prattsville is a tiny town located in the state of New York.
 With a population of 384 people and just one neighborhood, Prattsville is the 920th largest community in New York.
-Much of the housing stock in Prattsville was built prior to World War II, making it one of the older and more historic towns in the country.
+Prattsville has an unusually large stock of pre-World War II architecture, making it one of the older and more historic towns.

 Occupations and Workforce

-Prattsville is a blue-collar town, with 41.03% of people working in blue-collar occupations, while the average in America is just 27.7%.
+When you are in Prattsville, you'll notice that it is more blue-collar than most other communities in America.
+41.03% of Prattsville’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Prattsville is a town of managers, construction workers and builders, and sales and office workers.
 There are especially a lot of people living in Prattsville who work in business and financial occupations (25.64%), office and administrative support (12.82%), and sales jobs (10.26%).

 Setting & Lifestyle

-Prattsville is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small town, Prattsville doesn't have a public transportation system that people use for their commute.

 Demographics